wavefrontHQ/docs/pages/doc/ts_count.md

 ## Description

-At each time interval, the `count()` function adds together the number of reporting sources for each represented metric, and displays that value as a line on the chart.
+The `count()` aggregate function adds together the number of reporting time series represented by the expression, at each moment in time.

-To provide the aggregate value, Wavefront interpolates all queries at a time slice if at least one real reported data value is present.
+By default, `count()` produces a single count across all time series.
+You can optionally group the time series based on one or more characteristics, and obtain a separate count for each group.

+If a time series has data gaps, `count()` fills them in by interpolation whenever possible.
+A time series with an interpolated value is considered to be reporting and is included in the current count.
+When a value cannot be interpolated into a time series (or if the series stops reporting altogether), the series is excluded from the count.

 ### Grouping